Dredhog/MotionMatching_ECS/README.md

 Tools
 -----
-* Language
+* Language/Coding Style
-	c++ - technically, but the style is very reminescent of c, only utilising few c++ features, such as namespaces, operator overloading and anything that is worth the overhead and friction.
-Avoiding unnecessary abstraction and premature code compression into functions (only if used in multiple places).
+	We use c++, howerver most parts of the codebase resemble c, as code is mostry written in a procedural style.
+We only utilize a few c++ features, such as namespaces, small templates for containers, operator overloading for vectors and anything that is worth the overhead and friction.
+We try to avoid unnecessary abstraction and premature code compression into functions (only if used in multiple places) as recommended by people such as John Carmack and Casey Muratori.
+The codebase follows the Insomniac Games' [core-coding-standard](https://gist.github.com/Kerollmops/fcad27cfef9e3552cb75a3d201494ba6 "github page for Insomniac Games' core coding standard.") with the exception that all variable names are in PascalCase;
 * Libraries
   * SDL - Resides in platform dependent layer, easily replacable by fully custom platform library
-  * OpenGL
+  * OpenGL - Currently using opengl version 3.3
   * Assimp - used only in offline build system for .obj and .dae file parsing

 ### GUI ###